ncatlab/nlab-content/pages/456.md

 Morever, if $X$ and $Y$ are
 [[sober space|sober]] [[topological space]]s
-every pair of functors with these properties comes uniquely from a continuous map $X \to Y$.
+every pair of functors with these properties comes uniquely from a continuous map $X \to Y$ (see the theorem below).

 A _geometric morphism_ between arbitrary [[topos|topoi]] is the direct generalization of this situation.